 Vitamin B12 in Vegans and Vegetarians

-For vegans and vegetarians, vitamin B12 supplementation must be systematic for everyone, at all times, especially during pregnancy.
+For vegans and vegetarians, vitamin B12 supplementation should be systematic for everyone, at all times, especially during pregnancy.

 What to remember about nutrients and pregnancy

-A varied diet based on fresh, minimally processed products and good hydration are the essential bases for good pregnancy hygiene.
+A varied diet based on fresh, minimally processed products and good hydration are the essential bases for good hygiene during pregnancy.

-Vitamin B12, B9 and vitamin D are the 3 fundamental vitamins , but having contributions of other vitamins (E, H, K) remains necessary.
+Vitamin B12, B9 and vitamin D are the 3 fundamental vitamins , but having intakes of other vitamins (E, H, K) remains necessary.

-At Argalys, we have developed a wide range of vitamins suitable for pregnancy, without controversial additives and without animal contribution.
+At Argalys, we have developed a wide range of vitamins suitable for pregnancy, without controversial additives and without animal input.

-Our Mul tivita mines and minerals formula is retinol-free but reinforced with vitamin B12 and D, also with a complete supply of essential nutrients (B9, E, H, K) and vitamin A exclusively in the form of Beta carotene (pro-vitamin At and in moderate doses).
+Our Mul tivita mines and minerals formula is retinol-free but reinforced with vitamin B12 and D, with also a complete supply of essential nutrients (B9, E, H, K) and vitamin A exclusively in the form of Beta carotene (pro-vitamin A and in moderate dose).

 Find the essentials for pregnancy here !